mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 Hybrid analysis, Joesandbox, any.run. <br>

 ## What is the difference between static and dynamic malware analysis?
+- Static Malware Analysis: Involves examining the malware's code and structure without actually executing it.
+This includes techniques like disassembling the code, analyzing file headers, strings, and identifying known malicious patterns or signatures.
+Static analysis can quickly provide insights into the malware's potential capabilities and characteristics.
+However, it can be evaded by techniques like code obfuscation or packing.

+- Dynamic Malware Analysis: Involves executing the malware in a controlled and isolated environment (like a sandbox) and observing its behavior in real-time.
+This allows analysts to see what actions the malware takes, such as network connections, file modifications, registry changes, and process creation.
+Dynamic analysis can reveal the actual impact and functionality of the malware, even if it uses obfuscation techniques.
+However, malware can sometimes detect sandbox environments and behave differently.

 ## What is a SIEM?
 Tell me when you've used one
 SIEM stands for Security Information and Event Management.
 The primary goal of a SIEM is to provide a centralized view of security-related data, enabling real-time monitoring, threat detection, security analysis, and incident response. <br>